propiro/BTT_TF_Cloud_AFW/README.md

 ![Example Schematic](pics/PrinterHookup2.jpg)

 ### Remove of LM1117
 To connect the ESP8266 to USB and let the device connected via SD it is necessary to remove the LM1117 voltage regulator.
+In all other cases it is not necessary to remove it!

+NOTE: It seems that the ESP8266 is not booting with removed LM1117 and **unconnected** USB +5V power.

 ![BTT_TF_Cloud_Removed_LM1117](pics/BTT_TF_Cloud_Removed_LM1117.jpg)